37cut/37cut.github.io/files/osu/readme.md

 1| x xxx xxx xxxxx<br>
 2| xxxxx x xxxxx x

-when I try to figure out how to type,<br>
-my finger struggled and stop, and then missed that note.

 <i>04-12-2026</i><br>
 every time I play long streams(eden for example), it looks/feels terrible:<br>
 the latency seems like changing all the time.